JantasBantasMe/SimArena_Client/README.md

 `API.PostThirdFight(<your class instance>)`

-### Use the response
+### 🧾 Use the response

 Catch the response as before and write it to the console.
 This should already work at this point.

 ### 💭 Think about this

-- Do I like this system? → NO? → create your better version
-- Do I know more than GET and POST? → NO? → go and learn?
+- Can i tamper with the response data?
+May i break round for round with a Console.ReadLine()?
 - Can I find more Endpoints on this API with Scalar?
 And even write a new CustomHttpClient method?
 - Do I know what scalar is?
+- Do I like this system? → NO? → create your better version
+- Do I know more than GET and POST? → NO? → go and learn?
 - Do I know what happens when i use "random" as the name?

 ### Optional: